henrychuks002/Text-Mining-Project/README.md

 # Text-Mining-Project
 This project is about email classification of spam and ham (not spam). it classifies an SMS into one of a binary class as either spam or inbox.
 All methologies used in the project are customized.
+### About
+Email are part of our everydat life.
+Personally computer users use emails to communicate with friends, families, e-businesses and colleagues allowing ease of communication.
+Email serve as an archival tool to some people nad and is also widely used to synchronize real time communication.
+However, This project aims at developing a machine learning model that allows a classifier to extract information of most frequent and most common words in email messages in order to classify messages into relevant or irrelevant, spam or ham.
+### Methology
+The methods for achieveing this takes two approach.
+First is finding through research all the kinds of spam trigger words, damngoodwriter.com provides nearly half a thousand spam trigger words.
+With the use of Python Selenium framework, I have scraped all these words and saved them in a single file. uci.edu provides an sms dataset of over 5000 records, I collected this data as it will be used for training and testing the models for this project. to be continued...details of project explanation and interpretation will be available at #link